ozdemircibaris/youtube-video-generator/README.md

 # AI-Powered YouTube Educational Video Generator

-An automated system to generate multilingual educational videos using AI services including Amazon Polly for text-to-speech, Azure OpenAI for translations, and (future) Azure Stable Diffusion for image generation.
+An automated system to generate multilingual educational videos using AI services including Amazon Polly for text-to-speech, Azure OpenAI for translations, and Azure Stable Diffusion for thumbnail generation.

 ## Project Overview

 This project creates educational videos with synchronized text highlighting from simple template files.
-The system automatically translates content into multiple languages, generates professional voiceover using Amazon Polly, and creates videos with real-time word highlighting.
+The system automatically translates content into multiple languages, generates professional voiceover using Amazon Polly, creates videos with real-time word highlighting, and produces custom thumbnails using Azure Stable Diffusion.

 ## Features